 Add 1-2 teaspoons oil to the wok, then add the cooked noodles and stir fry them a bit, over medium heat about 2-3 minutes, letting them soften a bit.
 Add the whole dried chilies, stirring 1 minute.

-Spread the noodles out as best you can in the wok and slide the veggies and seared tofu back into the wok and sprinkle with 1 tablespoon curry powder, ½ teaspoon salt and ½ teaspoon turmeric and toss and stir until everything is evenly coated.
+Spread the noodles out as best you can in the wok and slide the cooked veggies and seared chicken/ tofu/ shrimp back into the wok and sprinkle with 1 tablespoon curry powder, ½ teaspoon salt and ½ teaspoon turmeric and toss and stir until everything is evenly coated.

 Pour the Singapore Noodle Sauce into the noodles.
 It will smell fishy at first but this will disappear.
 Toss and cook for about 1-2 minutes, until noodles are almost dry.
 Taste, adjust salt and heat.
 Add chili flakes for more spicy.
 More salt if it tastes bland.
 Serve right away.
 Leftovers are delicious too.